NVIDIA/NeMo/docs/source/core/core.rst

 Custom element types
 ~~~~~~~~~~~~~~~~~~~~

 It is possible to create user-defined element types to express the semantics of elements in your tensors.
-To do so, you need to inherit and implement abstract methods of `nemo.core.neural_types.elements.ElementType` class
+To do so, the user will need to inherit and implement abstract methods of the ``nemo.core.neural_types.elements.ElementType`` class

 .. autoclass:: nemo.core.neural_types.elements.ElementType